ghostseven/void40/README.md

 # void40
-A fork of the VOID40 firmware form my handwired version.
+A fork of the VOID40 firmware for my handwired version.